cahue129/COMP_232_CI_LISP/README.md

 ##<a name="tasks"></a> Tasks

+Task 1 includes figures demonstrating how the syntax tree will be built for the initial grammar.
+You are encouraged to create similar visualizations of productions added in future tasks.

 [TASK 1](./instructions/task_1.md) : Tokenization, Parsing and Evaluation of arithmetics in Cambridge Polish Notation

 [TASK 2](./instructions/task_2.md) : Symbol definition and evaluation.